kgdunn/TU-Delft-job-interview/README.txt

 This code processes images from a flotation cell and extracts textures from the image.
-These texture features are regressed onto a multivariate (principal component analysis, PCA) model, to determine how close the appearance of the image is to the "desirable" appearance.
+These texture features are projected onto a multivariate (principal component analysis, PCA) model, to determine how close the appearance of the image is to the "desirable" appearance.